 More recently, there was a study on John 15-17, where I was fascinated by the insight into pruning in the Bible.

-Sarah has more than half a dozen free online Bible studies available on demand, that you shouldn’t miss!
+Sarah has more than half a dozen free online studies available on demand, that you shouldn’t miss!
+Her ministry is very special, because the value she gives a way free is incredible!

 - Answers In Genesis